co1umbine/D4UDocument/DynamixelForUnity EN.md

 ## ControlTableAddressInfo
-A structure representing information on data fields in the Control Table.
+A structure representing information about data fields in the Control Table.

 ### Variable
 | Name|Description|